7 Mamas spill the beans on their top money goals for the new year!

 If you’ve been on the money-saving scene for a while, you are probably familiar with Tracie, as she was the heart & soul of the fantastic site, Penny Pinchin’ Mom!
 She’s been featured on Good Morning America, The New York Times, US News and World Report, BetterTV, and more!
 In short, she’s quite the inspiration for us Moms in learning how to budget and save money.

 She has recently handed over the reins of Penny Pinchin’ Mom so that she can focus her love & attention on helping people learn how to start their own profitable blog!
+You can get her exact free profitable blogging roadmap right here so you can get started on your own blog today!

 I am a visual person.
 I need to know what I want to accomplish by putting it in writing.
-My ultimate goal is to retire my husband early and for us to have more free time to do what we want.
+My ultimate long term goal is to retire my husband early and for us to have more free time to do what we want.
 I have a note about this in my planner and see it every single day!
 It reminds me of why I do what I do and where I want to go!

 Suzi from Start A Mom Blog